sntakirutimana72/react-redux-template/README.md

 # React App Template

 A React app template that consists of linter configurations and other additional boilerplate code.
-Built with HTML, CSS, JavaScript, Webpack &amp; React.
+Built with HTML5, CSS, JavaScript &amp; React.

 ## Built With

-- html
+- HTML5
-- css
+- CSS3
 - JavaScript
-- Webpack
 - React